ShizukaDonaghue/serene-meditation/README.md

 ## Features
 ### Existing Features
 * Navigation Bar
-Featured on both HTML pages, the fully responsive navigation bar includes the logo which links to the top of the main page, and a link to each section within the main page.
+Featured on both HTML pages, the fully responsive navigation bar includes the logo which links to the top of the main page and a link to each section within the main page.
 This will allow the user to easily navigate to their desired section without having to use the "back" button each time.

     Navigation bar for smaller screen sizes <905px:

    <img src="docs/images/navigation-bar-for-smaller-viewports-closed.png" alt="Image showing the navigation bar when closed for smaller viewport sizes" width=260>

-    When the hamburger menu is clicked or tapped, the drop down menu opens, so that the user can select the section that they would like to navigate to.
+    When the hamburger menu is clicked or tapped, the drop-down menu opens, so that the user can select the section that they would like to navigate to.
 When hovered over, the colour of the section name changes from white to light blue, which enables the user to see which link they are selecting.
-The drop down menu is semi-transparent, so the user can see the screen behind the menu, and once the selection is made, they can see that the desired section is now at the top of the screen.
-Furthermore, when the drop down menu is open, the hamburger icon changes to "X" so that it is more intuitive for the user to know that is how the menu is closed.
+The drop-down menu is semi-transparent, so the user can see the screen behind the menu, and once the selection is made, they can see that the desired section is now at the top of the screen.
+Furthermore, when the drop-down menu is open, the hamburger icon changes to "X" so that it is more intuitive for the user to know that is how the menu is closed.

    <img src="docs/images/navigation-bar-for-smaller-viewports.png" alt="Image showing the navigation bar when opened for smaller viewport sizes" width=260>